Skip to main content

 • Preparation and tailoring to the needs of target audiences is essential.

-• Many of the attendees had had prior negative experiences from doctors not meeting their needs in cancer screening.
-It was important to acknowledge this and also ableism experienced by workshop participants, and discuss what accessible, positive and useful health care experiences might look like.
+• Many of the attendees had had prior negative experiences from doctors not meeting their needs in health care and cancer screening.
+It was important to acknowledge this as well as prior ableism experienced by workshop participants.
+Together we discussed what accessible, positive and useful health care experiences might look like.

 • Friendliness, openness to questions and not rushing participants in their requirements were important for creating a welcoming atmosphere.

-• While having food was positive in the in-person session, it became a bit distracting and difficult for attendees to hear past the sound of food and drink being prepared.
+• While having food was positive in the in-person session, it became a bit distracting and difficult for attendees to hear past the sound of food and drink being consumed.
+In future, Cancer Council will serve food before or after verbal presentations.

 • There are additional taboos and challenges faced by people who are blind or low vision to do cancer screening.
-For example, a participant spoke about having to ask a partner or support worker to assist in completing one's bowel screening test can be too embarrassing.
+For example, a participant mentioned that having to ask a partner or support worker to assist in completing a bowel screening test can be too embarrassing.

 • Cancer Council Victoria planned to evaluate both sessions at the end through a "show of hands” approach to verbal questions.
-This was not possible due to the session running overtime, and people needing to leave at the set end time.
+This was not possible due to the session running overtime, and people needing to leave exactly on time due to access requirements like taxi bookings.
 Instead, staff relied on verbal feedback from participants to more informally assess the effectiveness of the session.

 • Cancer Council Victoria made considerable efforts to create an in-person session that was accessible and inclusive to the target audience.
 However, some existing aspects of the building and organisational processes presented unavoidable challenges.